Yellowen/Owrang/docs/user/setup/docs.user.setup.accounting.md

 > Tip: If you can’t read a Balance Sheet (I confess it took me a long time to figure this out) it's a good opportunity to start learning about this.
 It will be worth the effort.
 You can also take the help of your accountant to setup your Chart of Accounts.

-Financial statement of your company is easily viewable in ERPNext.
+Financial statement of your company is easily viewable in Owrang.
 An Example of a financial statement is given below: